Millsy102/MillsydevAPIDocs/docs/README.md

 ## License

-MIT License - See LICENSE file for complete terms.
+**Documentation**: MIT License - This documentation is open source and available for public use.

+**Software**: Closed Source - The Star Citizen Kill Tracker software itself is proprietary and not available for download or modification.